biareiam/The-House-of-Books/README.md

 #### Media
   - All the book images and descriptions were sourced from Goodreads and Easons.
-  - All the events images werefrom Pexel.com
+  - All the events images wherefrom Pexel.com

 #### Acknowledgements